A unified recipe for deriving (time-uniform) PAC-Bayes bounds: Introduction

-Uniform convergence guarantees provide bounds between the empirical and expected risk simultaneously for all $\theta\in\Theta$.
-Such bounds typically depend on quantities such as the VC dimension or the Rademacher complexity of the family of losses.
+Uniform convergence guarantees provide a natural and popular way to bound the risk in terms of the empirical risk.
+Such guarantees provide bounds simultaneously for all $\theta\in\Theta$, and typically depend on quantities such as the VC dimension or the Rademacher complexity of the family of losses (see, e.g., \citealp{wainwright2019high}).
 In contrast, PAC-Bayes bounds seek to give guarantees on the difference between $\E_{\theta\sim\rho} \hR_t(\theta)$ and $\E_{\theta\sim\rho} R_t(\theta)$ for all data-dependent mixture distributions $\rho\in\Mspace{\Theta}$, where $\Mspace{\Theta}$ is the set of probability distributions over $\Theta$.
-Additionally, we assume that we begin with a (data-free) prior $\nu\in\Mspace{\Theta}$ over the parameters.
+Additionally, we typically begin with a (data-free) prior $\nu\in\Mspace{\Theta}$ over the parameters.